omidfarhang/omid.dev/content/posts/2010-11-24-miley-cyrus-and-cybercriminals-make-strange-bedfellows.en.md

 > <tt>With hot boyfriend she went too far!</tt>
 > <tt>Fun Video</tt>

 If you were an admirer of Miley, you might well be tempted to click on the link and ask questions later.
-Such an action would take you to a webpage which tricks you into believing that you are about to see scandalous video footage of the star going &#8220;too far&#8221; with her boyfriend.
+Such an action would take you to a webpage which tricks you into believing that you are about to see scandalous video footage of the star going “too far” with her boyfriend.

 [<img title="miley-cyrus-scam" border="0" alt="miley-cyrus-scam" src="http://lh4.ggpht.com/_vaUVXcmC3OI/TO0ytGmathI/AAAAAAAADNk/zOb-3FwfD6g/miley-cyrus-scam_thumb%5B2%5D.jpg?imgmax=800" width="498" height="311" />](http://lh5.ggpht.com/_vaUVXcmC3OI/TO0yreDaTII/AAAAAAAADNg/Z5puTH-2d6U/s1600-h/miley-cyrus-scam%5B4%5D.jpg)